ORLEN 74th Rally Poland

-- After Thursday evening’s curtain-raiser in Mikolajki, Friday features two loops of four tests north-east of the host town before a repeat of the super special stage - a total of 121.92km.
+- After Thursday evening’s curtain-raiser in Mikolajki, Friday is unchanged from last year.
+It features two loops of four tests to the north-east, before a repeat of the super special stage duels - a total of 116.16km.

-- Saturday heads further north towards the border with the Russian enclave of Kaliningrad for three stages that are driven twice, before a third and final pass over the Mikolajki super special.
+- Saturday heads north towards the border with the Russian enclave of Kaliningrad for four stages that are driven twice, before a last pass over the Mikolajki super special.

-- Four final tests will be held on Sunday, including the Sady Power Stage.
+- Four final tests will be held on Sunday, including the new Paprotki Power Stage.

 - First established in 1921, Rally Poland is one of the world’s oldest rallies.